 - (a) With the exception of an Apportionment made pursuant to Sections 1859.81.1(e) or 1859.81.2, Apportionments provided through the Priority Funding Process and subject to 1859.90.2, the OPSC will release State funds that the Board has apportioned to the district after submittal, by the district, of the Form SAB 50-05 and a Grant Agreement, pursuant to Section 1859.90.4. - (b) With the exception of Apportionments described in paragraphs (1) and (2) of subsection (c), a district must submit the Form SAB 50-05 and Grant Agreement, within 180 calendar days of the Apportionment of the SFP grant for the project or within 365 calendar days for Apportionments that include financial hardship assistance.
-If the district does not submit the Form SAB 50-05 and Grant Agreement within the above specified time, the entire New Construction Adjusted Grant, or Modernization Adjusted Grant or Type I or II, part of a qualifying SFP Modernization project, or Joint-Use Project Apportionment shall be rescinded without further Board action, and the pupils housed in the project, if applicable, will be added back to the district's baseline eligibility.
-The district may refile a new Application for the project subject to district eligibility and available State funds at the time of resubmittal. - (c)(1) Notwithstanding subsection (b), if an Apportionment is made for an Application pertaining to a school facility located on a military installation that is the recipient of a federal grant that requires a local matching share, the
+If the district does not submit the Form SAB 50-05 and Grant Agreement within the above-specified time, the entire New Construction Adjusted Grant, or Modernization Adjusted Grant or Type I or II, part of a qualifying SFP Modernization project, or Joint-Use Project Apportionment shall be rescinded without further Board action, and the pupils housed in the project, if applicable, will be added back to the district's baseline eligibility.

-Board may require the district to submit the Form SAB 50-05 and Grant Agreement within a determined time period, not to exceed 18 months of the Apportionment of the SFP grant for the project.
-If the district does not submit the Form SAB 50-05 and Grant Agreement within the above specified time, the entire Apportionment shall be rescinded without further Board action, and the pupils housed in the project, if applicable, will be added back to the district's baseline eligibility.
 The district may refile a new Application for the project subject to district eligibility and available State funds at the time of resubmittal.

+(c)(1) Notwithstanding subsection (b), if an Apportionment is made for an Application pertaining to a school facility located on a military installation that is the recipient of a federal grant that requires a local matching share, and the district has received an invitation for federal funding, the Board may authorize 18 months from the date of the Apportionment instead of the applicable fund release timeline in subsection (b) for the district to submit the Form SAB 50-05 and Grant Agreement for the project.
+In determining whether to authorize 18 months from the date of Apportionment, the Board shall consider whether additional time is needed for the district to align with federal timelines.
+If the district does not submit the Form SAB 50-05 and Grant Agreement shall be rescinded without further Board action, and the pupils housed in the project, if applicable, will be added back to the district's baseline eligibility.
+The district may refile a new Application for the project subject to district eligibility and available State funds at the time of resubmittal.

-- (2) Notwithstanding subsection (b), if the Apportionment was made for a Type II Joint-Use Project, not part of a qualifying SFP Modernization project, pursuant to Article 12 of these Regulations, the district must submit the Form SAB 50-05 and a Grant Agreement within 18 months of the date the plans and specifications for the Joint-Use Project that have been approved by the DSA and the CDE are submitted to the OPSC or the Apportionment shall be rescinded without further Board action. - (d) OPSC will release State funds that have been apportioned by the Board pursuant to Section 1859.81.1(e) to the district within 30 calendar days of the following, whichever occurs last: an Apportionment or upon submittal by the district of a Grant Agreement pursuant to Section 1859.90.4.
+(2) Notwithstanding subsection (b), if the Apportionment was made for a Type II Joint-Use Project, not part of a qualifying SFP Modernization project, pursuant to Article 12 of these Regulations, the district must submit the Form SAB 50-05 and a Grant Agreement within 18 months of the date the plans and specifications for the Joint-Use Project that have been approved by the DSA and the CDE are submitted to the OPSC or the Apportionment shall be rescinded without further Board action.

+(d) OPSC will release State funds that have been apportioned by the Board pursuant to Section 1859.81.1(e) to the district within 30 calendar days of the following, whichever occurs last: an Apportionment or upon submittal by the district of a Grant Agreement pursuant to Section 1859.90.4.
 Submittal of the Grant Agreement must occur within 365 days of the Apportionment.
 If the district received an Apportionment pursuant to 1859.90.2, the Grant Agreement must be submitted within the specified time period in 1859.90.2.